isocci/ConwaysLife/README.md

 ## Conway's Game of Life Rules

 Conway's Game of Life obeys the following rules by default:
 1. A cell is born (0 -> 1) if it has 3 live neighbours.
-This is represented B3
+This is represented by B3
 2. A cell survives (1 -> 1) if it has 2 or 3 neighbours.
 This is represented by S23
 3. Otherwise, a cell dies (1 -> 0) or remains dead (0 -> 0)